jillesvangurp/www.jillesvangurp.com/wordpress-articles/1999-03-10-finite-state-machine-framework.md

 tags:
  - createdbyjilles
 ---
-[FSM framework](https://www.jillesvangurp.com/publications/FSMCodeExamples.zip).
+[FSM framework](https://www.jillesvangurp.com/static/FSMCodeExamples.zip).
 This is a small demo framework for creating and manipulating finite state machines at run-time.
 The nice thing about it is that I separated control flow (i.e. the structure of states and transitions), data and functionality.
-It is referenced in one of my first articles which you can find on [publications.jillesvangurp.com](http://publications.jillesvangurp.com).
+It is referenced in one of my first articles which you can find [here](/publications.html).